-The term "exported" in the context of this guide, refers to a situation when motor vehicles (being movable goods) are supplied under a sale or instalment credit agreement (ICA) by a South African motor dealer (vendor) and subsequently removed from the Republic and imported into an export country.
+The term "exported" in the context of this guide, refers to a situation when motor vehicles (being movable goods) are supplied under a sale or ICA by a South African motor dealer (vendor) and subsequently removed from the Republic and imported into an export country.

-In cases where the motor dealer consigns or delivers the motor vehicle(s) to a customer in an export country, it is referred to as a "direct export" which is subject to VAT at the zero rate.
-4 The zero rate applies only if the necessary documentary proof is obtained and retained to prove that the vehicle was exported within the prescribed period.
+If the motor dealer consigns or delivers the motor vehicle(s) to a customer in an export country, it is referred to as a "direct export" which is subject to VAT at the zero rate.6 The zero rate applies only if the necessary documentary proof is obtained and retained to prove that the vehicle was exported within the prescribed period.
 In the case of a direct export, the supplier is in control of the movement of the goods and is responsible for the delivery thereof at a place in an export country.